Artist Spotlight: mellowhaunt

-Gwyneth sings Mellowhaunt’s songs, but DeBeers writes the lyrics.
+Gwynneth sings mellowhaunt’s songs, but DeBeer writes the lyrics.
 As such, she notes that many of them might be misinterpreted as being reflective of her experience rather than his.

 “A lot of people assume it’s just another straight love song, but it’s not.
 It’s about Matthew and his boy,” she says.
 “If people would stop gendering their voices that would be really great, but obviously we know how it’s going to come across.”

 The two of them joke about naming the record We Are Not Together (they never have been, still aren’t, and would appreciate it if people would stop assuming that they are) but what they are in together, is music.
-Their creative partnership goes back to when DeBeers first started producing tracks with Gwyneth, planting the seeds for what would later become Mellowhaunt.
+Their creative partnership goes back to when DeBeer first started producing tracks with Gwynneth, planting the seeds for what would later become mellowhaunt.

-“When we worked together it was so smooth,” says DeBeers.
+“When we worked together it was so smooth,” says DeBeer.
 “We both had the same sad vibe, but it works too because she pushed me to be a little more groovy sad.”